-On the plantation slaves continued their harsh existence.
-Gangs of slaves worked from dawn until dusk under the orders of a white overseer.
+On the plantation, enslaved people continued their harsh existence.
+Gangs of enslaved people were worked from dawn until dusk under the orders of a white overseer.

-Slaves were whipped if they did not work hard enough.
-During harvest time, slaves worked in shifts of up to 18 hours a day.
+People were whipped if they did not work hard enough.
+During harvest time, enslaved people worked in shifts of up to 18 hours a day.

-On the plantations, slaves lived in small cottages with thatched roofs, earth floors, a bed table and bench.
+On the plantations, enslaved people lived in small cottages with thatched roofs, earth floors, a bed table and bench.

-White masters had complete control over the lives of their slaves, as slaves had no rights.
-Slaves who disobeyed or resisted were violently punished - in Antigua it was not a crime to kill a slave until 1723.
+White masters had complete control over the lives of 'their' enslaved people, who had no rights.
+Enslaved people who disobeyed or resisted were violently punished - in Antigua it was not a crime to kill an enslaved people until 1723.

 I have seen a Negro beaten till some of his bones were broken for even letting a pot boil over.